 Beyond his day job, Peter is also the Chairperson for the Novato Economic Development Commission, Past President of the Novato Chamber of Commerce, and Past President of the Rotary Club of Ignacio.
+His son representing Marin Major Employers.
+In 2016, I started to serve as the Vice-Chairperson for the committee.

-His son Dennis and daughter Gillian were both born and raised in Petaluma and now live in Reno, Nevada and Ramsbottom, England respectively.
-Peter is an avid Manchester United fan, weekend road cyclist and he supports his daughter's former university as a season ticket holder at Cal football games.
+Dennis and daughter Gillian were both born and raised in Petaluma. and now live in Reno.
+Nevada and Ramsbottom, England respectively.
+Peter is an avid Manchester United fan, weekend road cyclist and he supports his daughter's former university as a season ticket holder at Calfootball games.